panoptic-labs/docs/docs/panoptic-protocol/premium.md

 `gross_feesCollectedX128 = feesGrowthX128 * T * (1 + ν*S^2/(N*T))`  (Eqn 2)

+## Fee Accumulators

-These two equations represent the amount of fees paid by an option buyer (Eqn 1) and the amount of fees collected by all the liquidity that was deposited at that tick (Eqn 2).
+The two equations above represent the amount of fees paid by an option buyer (Eqn 1) and the amount of fees collected by all the liquidity that was deposited at that tick (Eqn 2).
 In the next two sections, we will describe how we constructed the accumulator that is used by the Panoptic Pool to keep track of these amounts per units of liquidity.

-#### Expressions for the owed premium accumulator
+### Expressions for the owed premium accumulator

 The `s_accountPremiumOwed` accumulator tracks the `feeGrowthX128 * S * (1 + spread)` term per unit of shorted liquidity `S` every time the position touched: